nburrus/zv/README.md

 # zv
-Very lightweight and cross-platform image viewer, inspired by good old xv
+Very lightweight and cross-platform image viewer, inspired by the good old xv